PangzeCheung/Discrete-Probability-Flow/README.md

 # Discrete-Probability-Flow

-The source code for our paper "Formulating Discrete Probability Flow Through Optimal Transport".
+The source code for our paper "Formulating Discrete Probability Flow Through Optimal Transport", NeurIPS 2023.

 Code will be available soon.